 If you are involved in a vaccination rollout team/plan, why not hand out these "I Got My COVID-19 Vaccine!" buttons so thousands of folks can advertise how you quickly, safely and effectively you inoculated them from COVID-19?
 Including these vaccination buttons will help build vaccine confidence and support Make-A-Wish.

 Currently most plans don’t include a critical step the CDC recommends* to help drive vaccine acceptance, and reach “herd immunity” as fast as possible.
-The best vaccination plans include giving inoculated people the official CDC “I Got My COVID-19 Vaccine” sticker after the first shot, followed by more permanent buttons after the final shot.
-Since the CDC toolkit only provides sticker design, and creating buttons takes precious time, I've Had It fills this void by providing the official "I Got My COVID-19 Vaccine!" buttons
+The best vaccination plans include giving inoculated people the official CDC “I Got My COVID-19 Vaccine” button after the first shot and final shot.
+Since the CDC toolkit only provides sticker design, and creating buttons takes precious time, I've Had It fills this void by providing the official "I Got My COVID-19 Vaccine!" buttons.

 If you’re working on vaccination plans for first responders, front line health providers, elderly, employees, customers, friends, family or the general public, use these CDC designed* buttons to let everyone know they received a COVID-19 vaccination, and encourage others to do the same.